docker/docs/content/subscription/faq.md

 ### How do I know what new features are in planning for my Docker Pro or Docker Team subscription?

-Docker maintains a [public roadmap](https://github.com/docker/roadmap){:target="blank" rel="noopener" class=""} so subscribers can see what new features are in development, as well as request new capabilities.
+Docker maintains a [public roadmap](https://github.com/docker/roadmap) so subscribers can see what new features are in development, as well as request new capabilities.

 ### Can I pause or delay my Docker Hub subscription?